- Rural Health Home

 - ARMSA is administered by ADPH’s Office of Primary Care and Rural Health.

-- The University of Alabama Birmingham School of Medicine Office for Family Health, Education and Research assists the ARMSA effort through identifying the eligible areas and assessing initial eligibility of ARMSA applicants.
+- The University of Alabama Birmingham School of Medicine Office for Family Health, Education & Research assists the ARMSA effort through identifying the eligible areas and assessing initial eligibility of ARMSA applicants.